OpenDDS/OpenDDS/docs/devguide/content_subscription_profile.rst

 Although many concepts in multi topic are borrowed from the domain of relational databases, a real-time middleware such as DDS is not a database.
 Instead of processing a batch of data at a time, each sample arriving at the data reader from one of the constituent topics triggers multi-topic-specific processing that results in the construction of zero, one, or many samples of the resulting type and insertion of those constructed samples into the multi topic data reader.

-Specifically, the arrival of a sample on constituent topic “``A``” with type “``TA``”  results in the following steps in the multi topic data reader (this is a simplification of the actual algorithm):
+Specifically, the arrival of a sample on constituent topic "``A``" with type "``TA``"  results in the following steps in the multi topic data reader (this is a simplification of the actual algorithm):

 #.
 A sample of the resulting type is constructed, and fields from ``TA`` which exist in the resulting type and are in the aggregation (or are join keys) are copied from the incoming sample to the constructed sample.